BullseyeCoverage Up Contents Search

 Run-Time Library Built Automatically

-BullseyeCoverage automatically compiles and adds the run-time source BullseyeCoverage/run/libcov-linuxKernel.c when compiling a source that defines a Linux kernel module initialization function.
+BullseyeCoverage automatically compiles and adds the run-time source BullseyeCoverage/run/libcov-linuxKernel.c when compiling a source that defines a kernel module initialization function.
 This source implements the small footprint configuration.

 Saving Coverage